Play-Based Therapy

 Often, play therapy alone isn’t enough to fully meet a child’s and family’s needs.
 In addition to play therapy, I offer these additional services to ensure holistic support for every aspect of your child’s well-being.

-Parent Support
+Caregiver Support

 Collaborative Care Consulting serves as a bridge between families and professionals—such as teachers, behavior consultants, speech pathologists, occupational therapists, and school counselors—ensuring that everyone aligns on goals in a way that honors each child’s identity.
 Often, these professionals rely on methods like ABA that may not be fully neuroaffirming, leading them to seek fresh perspectives when current strategies aren’t working.
 By facilitating open communication and coordination among all parties, Collaborative Care Consulting creates a consistent, strengths-based plan that respects neurodiversity and fosters meaningful progress at home, in school, and across all supportive environments.